abhishekarya1/Hash-Define-myNotes/content/data/broker/kafka.md

 - **Cluster** - group of kafka servers
 - **Broker** - a single kafka server (replicated for high-availability)
 - **Topic** (aka _Stream_) - logical entity; group of partitions, can be spread across multiple brokers; no ordered storage of messages is guaranteed on this abstraction level
-- **Partition** - indexed log (array) and hence ordering is guaranteed among messages received by a particular partition; data is replicated for redundancy
+- **Partition** - indexed log (array) and hence ordering is guaranteed among messages received by a particular partition; data is replicated for redundancy producers and consumers often directly interact with this
 - **Publisher** - writes messages to topics
 - **Consumer** and **Consumer Group** - reads and writes messages from topics by taking ownership of specified partitions
 - **Zookeeper** - management component; stores cluster metadata, clients information, routes writes exclusively to leader broker and reads to both leader and follower brokers